Updated June 11, 2026

 Based on these status reports, draft my weekly update for leadership.
 4–6 bullets in plain English.
 For each bullet, call out: current status, any risks or blockers, and the decision or next step I should take this week.

-Start Day 1 of the Creator Track →
+Start Day 1 of the Analyst Track →

 Engineer / Developer